 Prior to coming to campus, please ensure that you complete the appropriate screening and download or print confirmation to show upon arrival to campus.
 Thank you

-Late last week, the Ministry of Colleges and Universities, on advice of the Office of the Chief Medical Officer of Health (OCMOH) for the Province of Ontario issued a memorandum that requires all post-secondary institutions in Ontario to have a mandatory vaccination policy effective September 7th.
-Additional information on the requirements of the mandatory vaccination policy was provided by the Ministry of Colleges and Universities over the weekend.
+The Ministry of Colleges and Universities, on advice of the Office of the Chief Medical Officer of Health (OCMOH) for the Province of Ontario issued a memorandum that requires all post-secondary institutions in Ontario to have a mandatory vaccination policy effective September 7th , 2021 and additional information on the requirements of the mandatory vaccination policy is being provided by the Ministry of Colleges and Universities on an ongoing basis.
 Niagara University Ontario has reviewed its mandatory vaccination policy which was announced on August 6th to comply with this new provincial directive.

-Below, please find the revised requirements to Niagara University’s vaccination policy for all staff, faculty, contractors, volunteers, and students, attending the Vaughan Campus effective September 7th:
+Below, please find the requirements of Niagara University’s vaccination policy for all staff, faculty, contractors, volunteers, and students, attending the Vaughan Campus which came into effective September 7th and which currently remain in effect.
+In order to come on to the Vaughan Campus, staff, faculty, and students are required to meet the Ministry's requirements for full vaccination.

 Faculty, staff and students are required to upload their vaccination information to the Medicat system before they will be permitted on the Vaughan Campus.

-Any unvaccinated staff or students are not permitted to come to the Vaughan Campus unless they have been granted an exemption by Niagara University and perform two rapid antigen COVID-19 tests per week.
-Any individual who has been granted an exemption must show that they have received a negative COVID-19 test no more than 72 hours before coming to campus.
+Any unvaccinated staff or students are not permitted to come to the Vaughan Campus unless they have been granted an exemption by Niagara University.
+In these cases, individuals will be required to submit evidence of a negative rapid antigen COVID-19 prior to attending the campus.
+Note that any individual who has been granted an exemption must show that they have received a negative COVID-19 test no more than 72 hours before coming to campus.

 Dear members of the Niagara University community,